Doctor Death: Seeker of Souls

 Doctor Death: Seeker of Souls is a 1973 American horror film directed by Eddie Saeta and starring John Considine, Barry Coe, Cheryl Miller, Stewart Moss, Leon Askin, and Jo Morrow.
-The film was released by Cinerama Releasing Corporation in October 1973.
+The filming location was in Aldrich Studios, Los Angeles, California.The film was released by Cinerama Releasing Corporation in October 1973.

 Plot

 A one-thousand-year-old magician learns the secret of prolonging his life indefinitely by transferring the souls of unwilling young people into himself.
 He decides to target a specific young man and his wife.
 Moe Howard (of the Three Stooges) appears as a volunteer in the audience watching the magician's act.